2AUK/pyRISM/README.md

 [-v|--verbose]   Print basic information from solver [-l|--loud]      Print all information from solver
 ```

+More details regarding the input file structure can be found in the [wiki](https://github.com/2AUK/pyRISM/wiki).

 ### Future Work
 - LMV Solver (in progress)
 - Gillan Solver (in progress)